wdrbork/allergy-alert/reports/nov22.md

 - Add tests

-The next deadline to work toward will be: Implement allergy editing/possibly caching for each user
+The next deadline to work toward will be: Finalizing our product by the final release deadline of December 5

 ## Individual Contributions
 ### Riley Bork